paulhibbing/PAutilities/cran-comments.md

 Konstanze Lauseker:

 -   Removed redundant 'A collection of utilities' and added references in the start of DESCRIPTION with other minor edits to suit.
+Note that `https` has been used in place of `doi` in some locations where R CMD Check indicated possibly invalid DOIs.
 -   Ensured that the listed functions have a `return` field in the associated documentation files
 -   Ensured all plot-option modifications are properly reset